-Grace focuses on international business and China law and she is our lead attorney on China labor and employment law and recently authored a book entitled the China Employment Law Guide.
+Grace focuses on international business and China law.
+She is our lead attorney on China labor and employment law and recently authored a book entitled the China Employment Law Guide.
 Grace is admitted to practice law in the States of New York and Washington.

 Grace received her bachelor’s degree from Peking University School of Law (“Beida”) and her J.D. from the University of Washington School of Law.
 During law school, Grace won “Best Written Contract” in the University of Washington Contract Drafting & Negotiation Competition and the Pro Bono Student of the Year Award for her involvement in several community-based volunteer legal service projects.

 Grace is a native Beijinger who has studied and lived in the United States for many years.
 She is fluent in English and in Mandarin Chinese, and works out of both our Beijing and Seattle offices.
 Grace’s international background gives her a deep understanding of both American and Chinese cultures and legal systems.

 In her spare time, Grace enjoys Western painting, Chinese traditional arts such as calligraphy and brush painting, traveling, and spending time with her family.